colbyfayock/launchtime-workshop-gatsby/README.md

 * [Sass](https://sass-lang.com/) - "CSS with superpowers" that allows us to easily maintain modular CSS stylesheets

 With these tools, we'll be able to dive right into building our map!

+### Installing and Using Zoom
+We'll be using [Zoom](https://zoom.us/) for the workshop.
+This is a great tool that helps give everyone the ability to interact with me as I work through the material with you.

+Here are some things that seems to have worked well for past workshops:
+* **Keep your video on** - just like being in a physical classroom, having your camera on helps put a face to the person.
+It'll make your experience better as we're all working through this together!
+* **Keep your microphone muted unless you're speaking** - I'll be doing most of the talking as I'm walking everyone through the material so keeping your microphone muted will help everyone hear what I'm saying.
+That said, I'm looking forward to hearing from you all and feel free to ask a question at any time!

 ## During The Workshop